 Tire grip is greatly reduced on a wet or icy road.
 Speed and driving style must therefore be adapted to suit road conditions.
-In winter, install M + S radial tires.
 Below a tread depth of 1/8 in., tire grip begins to decrease rapidly on wet roads.